 - Coordinating deliverables across internal and external stakeholders

-Marketing assistants become experts in your various marketing tools and platforms, serving as the hands-on operators who bring your strategies to life.
+Marketing assistants become experts in your marketing tools and workflows, serving as the hands-on operators who bring your strategies to life.

 They ensure your marketing campaigns launch on time and on the right channels, with no loose ends.